ftrotter/mirrulations-data/README.md

   ![Custom Transform](graphics/CustomTransform.png)

-* Name the node "HTMLtoText" and add the following as the "Code Block":
+* Name the node "HTMLtoText" and add the following as the "Code Block".
+This code uses Python's built-in `HTMLParser` to remove any HTML tags, leaving us with just the text of the comment:

   ```
   def HTMLToText (glueContext, dfc) -> DynamicFrameCollection: